peterwwillis/junkdrawer/README.md

 ## [terraform-target-apply.sh](./terraform-target-apply.sh) - select which terraform changes to apply
 <blockquote>

-This script will run a 'terraform plan', look for changing resources, and prompt you for which of them you want to apply.
-It will then run a plan using -targets for each resource, and then apply that plan file.

-You can also pass a log file of output from Terraform, so you can skip the initial plan run.

-You can also use a dry-run to step through the prompts and output the Terraform commands that would do what you want.
+Uses 'terraform plan' output to detect changing resources, prompt a user which they want to apply, and apply them with -target option.
 </blockquote>